Supersonic Nozzle Flow Separation (Shock Wave), ANSYS Fluent Training

-The present study simulates airflow within a supersonic convergent-divergent nozzle and examines the behavior of airflow separated from the nozzle in the surrounding environment (shock wave).
+The present study simulates airflow within a supersonic convergent-divergent nozzle and examines the behavior of airflow separation from the nozzle in the surrounding environment (shock wave).

 There are some free products to check the service quality.